diyjac/SDC-P5/README.md

 ### 4.5 As a Tool for Automated Data Collection and Classification

 This pipeline can be modified and used as a way to collect and classify images of vehicles in profile.
-As can be seen in the tracking profile images during tracking, these images can be copied and stored for later training by ML vehicle detection models by just processing a video of the roadway.
+As can be seen in the visual profile images during tracking, these images can be copied and stored for later training by ML vehicle detection models by just processing a video of the roadway.

 ### 4.6 As a Tool for Re-Enforcement Learning to Train Steering Models